ORAL SEDATION PRE-OPERATIVE INSTRUCTIONS

 INSTRUCTIONS - Please read and follow the directions provided below.

 Due to time sensitivity of the sedatives given please arrive on time.

 Few sips of clear liquids (water, fruit juices 2 hours before sedation

 Breast Milk 4 hours before sedation

-(such as toast) 6 hours before sedation
+Formula, non-human milk 6 hours before sedation

-Fried or fatty foods or meat 8 hours before sedation
+Regular meal 8 hours before sedation

 - Please dress your child in light weight clothing and short sleeves.
 Do NOT dress your child in tights, as a sensor will placed on his/her big toe.

 - A parent or legal guardian must accompany your child to the appointment.